 A young king whose reign was defined by the brutal St. Bartholomew's Day Massacre, a pivotal event in France's Wars of Religion.

-Charles IX inherited the French throne at the age of ten, a boy ruler in a kingdom tearing itself apart over religion.
-His mother, Catherine de' Medici, effectively governed as regent, navigating the treacherous rivalries between Catholic and Protestant nobles.
-As he grew older, Charles sought his own authority, but his reign remained overshadowed by the sectarian violence that would define it.
-In 1572, under intense political pressure and possibly influenced by his mother and other advisors, he authorized the assassination of Protestant leaders in Paris.
+Charles IX became King of France at age ten in 1560, inheriting a kingdom fractured by religious war.
+His mother, Catherine de' Medici, governed as regent, navigating rivalries between Catholic and Protestant nobles.
+As he matured, Charles sought his own authority, but sectarian violence overshadowed his reign.
+In 1572, under political pressure and possibly influenced by his mother and advisors, he authorized the assassination of Protestant leaders in Paris.
 This decision spiraled into the St. Bartholomew's Day Massacre, a days-long slaughter of Huguenots that shocked Europe.
-The massacre cemented his reputation as a tragic and controversial figure, a monarch who failed to control the forces of chaos.
-He died of tuberculosis at 23, leaving a legacy of bloodshed and a weakened monarchy.
+The massacre branded Charles a tragic and controversial figure—a monarch who failed to control the forces of chaos.
+He died of tuberculosis at 23, leaving a weakened monarchy and a legacy of bloodshed.

 The biggest hits of 1550